samrahimi/bct-imaging/README.md

 2. git clone https://github.com/samrahimi/bct-imaging.git && cd ./bct-imaging/binaries

-3. nohup sudo dotnet bct-sprite-service.dll

-(to build the sprite service: dotnet publish --configuration Release on the server, your workstation, or any other system that has .net core runtime and build tools installed.
-The resulting output folder should be copied to the server, then proceed to step 3 above)

-Starting the Sprite Service
+3. Start and Configure:

 sudo pm2 start "dotnet bct-sprite-service.dll" data_service -f
 curl "http://localhost:5000/api/admin/config?batchSize=10&candleSize=2&numCandles=50&quoteCurrency=USD"
 curl http://localhost:5000/api/admin/start
 curl http://localhost:5000/api/admin/status

+If you did everything right, the status will show that it is running.

+(to build the sprite service: dotnet publish --configuration Release on the server, your workstation, or any other system that has .net core runtime and build tools installed.
+The resulting output folder should be copied to the server, then proceed to step 3 above)

+Starting the Chart Service

 Installing